glankk/gz/USAGE.md

 a command with the button combo `R + A` will only be activated if you press R first and then A, or R and A at the same time.
 `A + R`, or `R + B + A` will not activate the corresponding command.
+If two or more button combos interfere with one another, the most recently activated will take priority.

 The following commands are available:
 - **show/hide menu**: Opens the utility menu if it's closed, closes it if it's opened.